Production Declines Reduce U.S. Vegetable Availability Despite Import Growth and Lower Exports

 Domestic vegetable availability falls, driven by declining production

 Per capita availability (previously called disappearance or use) of vegetables and pulses in the United States was 395 pounds in 2018, down less than 2 percent from 2017 but still above the 18-year downward-trend after peaking at 423 pounds in 2000.
 On average, fresh and processed vegetable per capita availability has declined slightly from the prior decade to 146 and 110 pounds per person, respectively.
 Despite the slight increase in total vegetable imports (led by frozen imports) and the decrease in vegetable exports (led by canned exports), domestic availability declined 1.3 percent in 2018, due in part to the drop in total U.S. domestic vegetable production.
 Fresh vegetable production accounted for the majority of the decrease in total domestic vegetable availability, pulled down largely by declining harvested area of many fresh-market crops.

 All-dry-bean per capita availability (less chickpeas) for 2019 is projected at 5.9 pounds per person, down from an estimated 6.47 pounds in 2018.
 Reduced per capita availability is based on expectations of both greater 2019 export sales and a sizable vegetable carryout.

 The availability data measure supplies of commodities moving through production and trade channels for domestic use.
-The data do not directly measure food intake, but they serve as useful indicators for understanding trends over time.
+The data do not directly measure food intake, but serve as useful indicators for understanding trends over time.
 In addition, the data are not adjusted for spoilage and other losses.
-Thus, when used in this manner, the data provide an upper-bound on the amount of food available for domestic use and consumption.
+Thus, when used in this manner, the data provide an upper bound on the amount of food available for domestic use and consumption.